EricksonAtHome/blackeye/README.md

 ## BLACKEYE v2.0 (Major Update on August 23, 2025 | New: Bank Template, Upcoming Localhost Feature, and More)
 ##### The tool is completely free now
+##### Creat by EricksonAtHome

 > [!
 Need Donations]
 > Your donations play a vital role in expediting the project's completion.
 With your support, we can swiftly bring this enhanced version to life and continue delivering valuable updates.
-[1]: [https://www.buymeacoffee.com/ericksonathome] "Buy Me a Coffee (myberp)"
+[1]: [https://www.buymeacoffee.com/myberp] "Buy Me a Coffee (myberp)"

 -----------------------------------------------------------------------------------------------------------------------------
 ![alt text](https://raw.githubusercontent.com/EricksonAtHome/blackeye/main/img/bkev3.png)